rafal-r/airr-react/README.md

 # airr-react

-This library is set of several React components that helps building Single Page Apps for desktop and mobile apps as well.
+This library is set of several components that helps building browser Single Page Apps.
 airr-react defines few basic UI classes and features that every app needs.
 The core component is responsible for maintaining navigation in the app.
-All of it when minified and gzipped weights only ~13.5kB ([bundlephobia.com](https://bundlephobia.com/result?p=airr-react@2.0.20)).
+All of it when minified and gzipped weights ~13.7kB ([bundlephobia.com](https://bundlephobia.com/result?p=airr-react@2.0.20)).

 Library can be used for: